Positive Case Response Procedures

 1. Positive Case Isolation

 The infected person is instructed to immediately leave campus and told to stay home and isolate for 14 days from the date their symptoms began AND for 7 days with improvement in respiratory symptoms and no fever.
-The EOC Medical Support Team provides specific recommendations on when the individual is allowed to safely return.
+The EOC (Emergency Operations Center) Medical Support Team provides specific recommendations on when the individual is allowed to safely return.

 2. County Notification